cc-archive/image-crawler/README.md

 ```
 Use `pytest -s` to include debug logs.

+It is recommended that you run these tests within the container.

 ## How do I feed images to it?
 See `dummy_producer.py` for an example.